 In selecting securities for the Fund, the Advisor develops an outlook for credit markets, interest rates, currency exchange rates and the economy, analyzes individual credit and call risks, and uses other security selection techniques.
-The proportion of the Fund's assets committed to investment in securities with particular characteristics (such as quality, sector, interest rate or maturity) varies based on the Advisor's outlook for the U.S. economy and the economies of other countries in the world, the financial markets and other factors.
+The proportion of the Fund's assets committed to investment in securities with particular characteristics (such as guality, sector, interest rate or maturity) varies based on the Advisor's outlook for the U.S. economy and the economies of other countries in the world, the financial markets and other factors.
+As part of the Advisor's investment process, the investment team evaluates the general and industry-specific Environmental, Social, and Governance ("ESG") factors that the Advisor believes to be the most financially material to a company's short-, medium-, and longterm enterprise value.
+The Advisor believes this evaluation contributes to its overall analysis of a company's value creation for shareholders and future financial performance.